 The “lesser of two evils” is still not good.

-Neither the current US President nor leading candidates (Donald Trump, Ted Cruz, Marco, Bernie Sanders, or Hillary Clinton) have called for national repentance and, even if any did, it is not likely that they would call for repentance for Americans to go to the faith of the original Church of God of the New Testament.
+Neither the current US President nor leading candidates (Donald Trump and Hillary Clinton) have called for real national repentance and, even if any did, it is not likely that they would call for repentance for Americans to go to the faith of the original Church of God of the New Testament.

 Consider the following: